Coca: Coca use after the Spanish invasion and colonization

 After the Spanish invasion and colonization of the Inca Empire, the use of coca was restricted and appropriated by the Spaniards.
-By many historical accounts, the Spaniards tried to eradicate the coca leaf from Inca life.
-The Spaniards enslaved Inca people and tried to prevent them from having "the luxury" of the coca leaf.
-Although the Spaniards noticed the state-controlled storage facilities that the Inca had built to distribute to its workers, they were still ignorant to plant spirit, divinity of coca, and the Incan admittance of the former.
-"This is my blood, this is my body" remembrance now was overshadowed by gates of behavior meeting efforts of worker control and service within work to spread concepts within outreach to support divinity and rights of the divine to exist in the divine's works.
-Not only that, enslaved Inca people were not capable of enduring the arduous labour the Spaniards made them do without using coca.
-Even though Spaniards were trying to push Catholicism onto the Inca, which did not allow them to eat before the Eucharist (the Spaniards thought coca to be food), they allowed them to continue to use coca to endure the labor associated with slavery.
+By many historical accounts, the Spaniards made haphazard attempts to eradicate the coca leaf from Inca life.
+Although the Spaniards reported state-controlled storage facilities that the Inca had built to distribute to its workers, The Spanish allowed local communities to continue to use coca to endure the labor associated with working conditions.
 After seeing the effects and powers of the coca plant, many Spaniards saw another opportunity and started growing and selling coca themselves.

 Traditional uses

 Medicine

 Traditional medical uses of coca are foremost as a stimulant to overcome fatigue, hunger, and thirst.
 It is considered particularly effective against altitude sickness.
 It also is used as an anesthetic and analgesic to alleviate the pain of headache, rheumatism, wounds and sores, etc. Before stronger anaesthetics were available, it also was used for broken bones, childbirth, and during trepanning operations on the skull.
 The high calcium content in coca explains why people used it for bone fractures.
 Because coca constricts blood vessels, it also serves to oppose bleeding, and coca seeds were used for nosebleeds.
 Indigenous use of coca has also been reported as a treatment for malaria, ulcers, asthma, to improve digestion, to guard against bowel laxity, as an aphrodisiac, and credited with improving longevity.
 Modern studies have supported a number of these medical applications.